 Jackie worked to collect data and share it with the senior level administration to measure the pulse of the University.
 Her work was used as a way to share widely held points of view with the entire staff and administration.
 During Jackie’s role here at PNW, the good, the bad, and the ugly were uncovered which allowed Administration to work through the concerns.
-These truths led to dynamic discussions and made the intervention a success which provided a sense of trust in Administration to the Campus community.
-Sloane Communications was able to conduct meetings and workshops to unveil pent up feelings and concerns; and desires for enrichment of individual jobs and the campus community as a whole.
+These truths led to dynamic discussions and made the intervention a success which provided a sense of trust in the Administration to the Campus community.
+Sloane Communications conducted meetings, conversations and workshops to unveil pent up feelings and concerns and focus alignment and engagement around enrichment of individual roles and how they contribute to the campus community as a whole.
 We have enjoyed Jackie Sloane’s consulting expert skills, and would highly recommend Sloane Communications to other company leaders.
 We will keep our ties open with Sloane Communications for future endeavors at Purdue University Northwest."

-— Thomas L. Keon, Chancellor, Purdue University Northwest
+— Thomas L. Keon, Chancellor, Purdue University Northwestt

 "A key mission of my role at PepsiCo was to develop a global internal engagement and communications strategy tied to my firm's most visible and important business strategy.
 You worked with me to crystallize my vision, and develop, articulate and document a powerful strategy I could communicate simply and was enthusiastic about implementing.
 We also worked together to develop strategies to gain the buy-in of peers and senior leadership, to prepare for my presentation of the strategy to top leadership, and to develop, with my team, engaging program elements that were essential to the successful launch of the initiative.
 Your expertise, insights, and collaboration were invaluable to me, as I directed an important initiative while still new in my role.
 Working with you was rewarding and enjoyable and I was very satisfied."